 Why at 8 PM?

 At locations close to the Arctic Circle, celebrating New Year’s with the classic display is a challenge for various reasons; and they are quite different from those why there are no fireworks in Fairbanks, Alaska on July 4.

 In clear winter nights, radiative cooling leads to strong heat loss to space.
 Thus, temperatures near the Earth’s surface drop fast.
 This means it will be much colder four hours later when the New Year starts than at 8 pm.
 This means that the poor fire(wo)men would have to handle the fireworks at even lower temperatures.
 Recall that at these freezing temperatures every metal you touch with bare hands freezes to your skin.
 To handle the equipment you need gloves.
-However, at these low temperatures, your fingers get quickly cold when you wear gloves instead of mittens.
+However, at these low temperatures, your fingers get quickly cold when wearing gloves instead of mittens.

 However, another important reason is that people should not drink and drive.
 Thus, an early start keeps the roads safer than a firework at mid-night.

 I assume the following benefit was not included when the organizers picked 8 pm for the fireworks years ago.
 The closer the time of the fireworks comes to about 6 am, the higher is the likelihood that the zinc, copper, sulfates, toxic gases, and who knows what else is captured in the near-surface layer by a strong inversion and contribute to Fairbanks’ air-quality problem.
-Recall night time minimum temperatures occur around 6 am local time.
+Recall daily minimum temperatures occur around 6 am local time.

-Outfit of the day with pink sweater
+Sexy Outfit of the Day

-Photos: G. Kramm
+Photos of me: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved